fhumbertodf/dicionario/Textos6.md

 Are those rain clouds up there?
 You might need an umbrella.*

-## 235 How to Avoid Catching a Cold
+## 235 - How to Avoid Catching a Cold.

 >*How many colds do you catch in a year?
 Most of my friends catch quite a few colds.